 Additionally, he is interested in how sociological thinking can be leveraged into engineers’ education as an approach to illuminate the connections between 1) engineering artifacts and people’s social life, needs and difficulties and 2) how people will interact with an artifact once it has been introduced into a group, society, or beyond.
 Corey is trained in social psychology and complexity (applied to sociology) approaches.
 Corey is now an assistant professor of engineering education at the University of Buffalo.

 Saranya was a graduate student then post-doctoral researcher working with ADVANCE-Purdue from 2009-2010.
 She graduated with her PhD from the School of Education, Purdue University.
 Her focus was on Special Education with an emphasis on augmentative and alternative communication.
 Prior to this, she completed an EdS degree from the University of Virginia and has a Master’s and double Bachelor’s degrees’ from India.
 She joined the FREE group as a graduate research assistant in Spring 2009.
 On completion of her doctoral degree she continued on as a post-doctoral research fellow to work instrument development for quantitative and qualitative research.
 She has varied research interests that include – institutional climate in STEM and social sciences; cross-disciplinary learning; STEM education for individuals with disabilities (especially design and access); augmentative and alternative communication (neurocognitive issues); communication development and disabilities; diversity/multicultural issues in education.
 Saranya worked on the ACP-ADVANCE project until August 2010; she now lives in Chennai, India where she runs the Grassroots School.

 Marisol Mercado Santiago, Ph.D.

 Marisol graduated with a Ph.D. in Engineering Education from Purdue University in December 2014 under the supervision of Dr. Pawley.
 She was granted a National Science Foundation Graduate Research Fellow from 2011 to 2014.
 Her dissertation is titled “Culturally responsive engineering education: A case study of a pre-college introductory engineering course at Tibetan Children’s Village School of Selakui.”
-She currently works as a researcher at the University of Michigan, and now is in software support in Amherst, New York.
+She then worked as a researcher at the University of Michigan, and now is in software support in Amherst, New York.
 LinkedIn: www.linkedin.com/in/mmsantiago.